Skip to content

 4. Troubleshooting

-The Connect2id server logs the loading of every available plugin under a unique code given in the SPI documentation.
-The makes it easy to locate the loading event in the server logs.
+The Connect2id server logs each detected plugin with a unique code defined in the SPI documentation.
+This makes it easy to verify successful loading in the server logs.

 Example: